 Our PDS partnerships also facilitate school staff and faculty members engaging in their own inquiries, sometimes collaboratively.
 Our goal is for this kind of collaborative inquiry to grow in scope over time, as PDS site staff and faculty members develop stronger relationships and greater levels of shared interest.

 Current research on teacher education consistently emphasizes the importance of situated learning and support for teacher education candidates in becoming enculturated into the school community (Lave & Wenger, 1991; Putnam & Borko, 2002).
-As with our focus on continuous learning, not just for TECs for also for faculty and school staff, our program has been structured to bridge the gap between university and PDS sites through active collaboration.
+As with our focus on continuous learning, not just for TECs for also for faculty and school staff, our program has been structured to bridge the gap between university and PDS sites through active collaboration and concurrent school improvement.
 The intent is for TECs to experience and participate in collaborative efforts to continually improve student learning school-wide.
 In addition to engaging in many collaborative group projects in their coursework, collaboration is practised and modelled through the inquiry projects.

 When learners are able to connect ideas and concepts and relate them to a larger picture, it deepens their understanding and helps them to integrate and use more of what they have learned.
 Laurier's teacher education program has deliberately sought ways for TECs to create such connections as they develop their concept of what it means to be an effective teacher.
 TECs need to make connections across content areas and contexts, and between what they are learning in university courses and their practices in the PDS sites.